apify/crawlee/docs/guides/apify_platform.md

 title: Apify Platform
 ---

-Apify is a [platform](https://apify.com) built to serve large scale and high performance web scraping and automation needs.
+Apify is a [platform](https://apify.com) built to serve large-scale and high-performance web scraping and automation needs.
 It provides easy access to [compute instances (Actors)](#what-is-an-actor), convenient [request](../guides/request-storage) and [result](../guides/result-storage) storages, [proxies](../guides/proxy-management), [scheduling](https://docs.apify.com/scheduler), [webhooks](https://docs.apify.com/webhooks) and [more](https://docs.apify.com/), accessible through a [web interface](https://my.apify.com) or an [API](https://docs.apify.com/api).

-While we think that the Apify platform is super cool, and you should definitely try the [free account](https://my.apify.com/sign-up), **Apify SDK is and will always be open source**, runnable locally or on any cloud infrastructure.
+While we think that the Apify platform is super cool, and you should definitely sign up for a [free account](https://my.apify.com/sign-up), **Apify SDK is and will always be open source**, runnable locally or on any cloud infrastructure.

 > Note that we do not test Apify SDK in other cloud environments such as Lambda or on specific
 > architectures such as Raspberry PI.
-We strive to make it work, but there's no guarantee.
+We strive to make it work, but there are no guarantees.

 ## Logging into Apify platform from Apify SDK
 To access your [Apify account](https://my.apify.com/sign-up) from the SDK, you must provide credentials - [your API token](https://my.apify.com/account#/integrations).
-You can do that either by utilizing [Apify CLI](https://github.com/apify/apify-cli) or by environment variables.
+You can do that either by utilizing [Apify CLI](https://github.com/apify/apify-cli) or with environment variables.

-Once you provide credentials to your scraper, you will be able to use all the Apify platform features of the SDK, such as calling Actors, saving to cloud storages, using Apify proxies, setting up webhooks and so on.
+Once you provide credentials to your scraper, you will be able to use all the Apify platform features of the SDK, such as calling actors, saving to cloud storages, using Apify proxies, setting up webhooks and so on.

 ### Log in with CLI